Playbook Theme: Exit Intent

 - Go to Site Personalization › New Campaign and click Custom Code.

 - Assign a Name to the campaign.
-Use a name that clearly defines this campaign (e.g. ‘Inactive Tab Promotion’).
+Use a name that clearly defines this campaign (for example, Inactive Tab Promotion).

-- Select 'Page Load' as the Trigger to display the message right as your visitor lands on the page.
+- Select Trigger › Page Load to display the message as soon as your visitor lands on the page.
 Learn more about trigger options.

-Step 2: Adding a Targeted Experience
+Step 2: Add a targeted experience

 - Define the targeting conditions: